NikiforovAll/nikiforovall.github.io/_posts/2020-04-15-dotnet-try-and-sorting-algorithms.md

 hide-related: true
 ---

-I would share with you something fun.
+I would like to share with you something fun.
 The right way to write interactive documentation - [Try .NET](https://github.com/dotnet/try).
 It is an awesome project maintained by Microsoft.
 It allows you to embed C# code inside your markdown documentation and run it locally.
 The absolute best way to learn it is to use it.
 So I encourage you to fork <https://github.com/NikiforovAll/intro-to-algorithms> and play with it.

 All you need to do is to navigate to root directory and run: